Chas-Advance-Grupp-4/backend/readme.md

 * Refactor control unit architecture to support multiple sensor units dynamically instead of hardcoded connections.
 * Extend data model and backend APIs to handle GPS data and other future sensor types.
 * Refactor backend towards a more modular microservice architecture for improved scalability and maintainability.
+* Refactor backend so all endpoints are secured behind login authorization and delete unused endpoints